ernestcky/hahaha123/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Relation to Big data and Cloud technology

+This course forum is hosted on aws using docker and kubernetes.
+This requires using cloud technologies.
+Also, this forum can let the teaching teams to collect data about what is the students concerning or discussing.
+This involves in data collecting.
+Also, the upvote mechanism can provide insights on what is the students like the most.

 ## Usage
 1. When you navigate to the web, you will see the homepage with no post at first.